Whip up a big batch of warm, comforting Instant Pot Beef Stew tonight. It's quick and easy, thanks to the pressure cooker!

 Start by browning the beef in your pressure cooker on SAUTE mode.
 Remove the beef, then add the onions and garlic; sauté until soft.
 Next, you'll add the tomato paste and thyme, and cook for about a minute.
 Then add the broth and Worcestershire sauce, and stir to combine.

 IMPORTANT STEP!
 This is when you deglaze the pot and scrape up any brown bits at the bottom of the pan with a wooden spoon.
-Doing this will help you avoid the dreaded BURN notice that can happen when cooking meat in an Instant Pot.
+See FAQ notes below for more explanation.

 Add carrots, potatoes, and beef to the pot.
 Sprinkle corn starch over the ingredients and gently stir, mixing in the cornstarch until it has dissolved.